 Connected Components

 Connected components is a way to measure the extent of engagement.
-From the report we can see that the number of weekly connected components is 239 and strongly connected components is 316.
+From the report we can see that the number of weakly connected components is 239 and strongly connected components is 316.
 At the same time the graph uses two points to show the weekly and strongly components.

 Those two points give us some information about how students engaged in the blog.
 It is shown that more than half students in ME274 strongly connected to others, which implies a frequent participation.
 The rest of others didn’t join in the talk too much.